sourcegraph/careers/job-descriptions/software-engineer.md

 - Backend: Go, GraphQL, PostgreSQL, Redis
 - Deployment and operations: Kubernetes, Docker, Google Cloud Platform, Terraform

-We expect that you have two years of experience relevant to the problems that you will be working on and/or the technologies that you will be using at Sourcegraph.
+We expect that you have at least two years of experience relevant to the problems that you will be working on and/or the technologies that you will be using at Sourcegraph.

 We will encourage and support you to: